Annika111K/E-commerce-Booking-Analysis/README.md

 # E-commerce-Booking-Analysis
 Data Analysis Project using Microsoft Excel.
-# E-Commerce Analysis Readme

 ## Overview
-This Excel file contains an analysis of e-commerce transactions across various platforms and different states for [Year].
+This Excel file contains an analysis of e-commerce transactions across various platforms and different states for a year.
 The analysis provides insights into sales performance, customer behavior, and market trends to support strategic decision-making.

 ## Files Included
 - **E_Commerce_Analysis.xlsx**: The main Excel file containing the analysis.